HL7/US-Core/input/pagecontent/must-support.md

 #### Defined Pattern Elements

-The StructureDefinitions define the US Core Profiles and the [ElementDefinition.pattern], which is used almost exclusively for the CodeableConcept and Coding datatypes.
-If the element is marked as Must Support and defined by a pattern, then the pattern defines the elements *and* element values that the server **SHALL** be capable of providing.
+The StructureDefinitions define the US Core Profiles and the [ElementDefinition.pattern], used almost exclusively for the CodeableConcept and Coding datatypes.
+If an element is marked as Must Support and defined by a pattern, then the pattern defines the elements *and* element values that the server **SHALL** be capable of providing.

 For example, the [US Core DiagnosticReport Profile for Laboratory Results Reporting] category element is defined with a pattern requiring fixed values in `DiagnosticReport.category.coding.system`  and `DiagnosticReport.category.coding.code` for a Coding element.
 When claiming conformance to this profile: